retogerber/MIMIC/config/README.md

 │       ├── postIMC_to_postIMS
 │       └── preIMC_to_preIMS
 ```
+The `data` subdirectory contains all the input data and after workflow execution also the output data.
+The `registrations` subdirectory will contain all the output from the registration process.

 Three example projects are available in the results directory:
 1. `test_combined`
     - normal use case